dchristian3188/dchristian3188.github.io/_drafts/Module Tools - Starting Off.md

 Let's be honest, at this point Plaster Module templates are like... opinions, everyone has one.
 I will be covering mine today, not because I think its better than anyone elses, but because it works for me.
 That's the whole point of a Plaster.
-Customize it to fit your needs.
+Customize it to fit **your** needs.
 Over the past couple of months, I have been maintaining [this template.](https://github.com/dchristian3188/PlasterTemplates/tree/master/Module)
 Realistically,  I still don't think it's finished.
 I feel a module template is a very dynamic thing.
-After every project, I go back and see if there's anything I can add.
+After every project, I go back and see if there's anything I can add or if there's a new tool I want to incoorpoerate.

 We'll start by invoking the template.
 The basic syntax for Plaster is as follows.